dfcreative/hostel.js/readme.md

+## Concept

-Digital haven is open space (open-source for lodging) hostel, providing hosting and lodging services for tech entrepreneurs, digital nomads, hackers and startups.
-It is a place to work in silence and host hackathons,
+Digital haven is open-source hostel, providing hosting and lodging services for tech entrepreneurs, digital nomads, hackers and startups.

 ## Ideas